Hendrix-Shen/ServerHelper/README.md

-# HSCore
+# Server Helper
-Hendrix Shen Core for Minecraft Server!
+A Helper for Minecraft Server!